 - 1. Class registration processes: - a.
 List as many processes involved in class registration as you can.
 Consider class registration from the standpoint of students, faculty, departments, and the university.
-Consider resources such as classrooms, classroom sizes, requirements for special facilities such as audio visual equipment, labs, and similar needs.
-Also consider the need for departments to ensure that classes are offered in such a manner that students can complete a major within a four or five year time period.
-For this exercise ignore graduate schools.
-Undoubtedly there are a couple of dozen processes involved in registration, but most students will probably identify one or two for each "standpoint".
-A typical list will look something like the following:
+Consider resources such as classrooms, classroom sizes, and requirements for special facilities such as audiovisual equipment, labs, and similar needs.
+Also consider the need for departments to ensure that classes are offered in such a manner that students can complete a major within a 4-or 5-year time period.
+For this exercise, ignore graduate schools.

-STUDENTS: Advising process Course registration process
+Undoubtedly there are a couple of dozen processes involved in registration, but most students will probably identify one or two for each "standpoint."
+A typical list will look something like the following.

-FACULTY: Notification of department regarding course technology needs b.
+STUDENTS: Advising process Course registration process FACULTY: Notification of department regarding course technology needs DEPARTMENTS: Course scheduling, including faculty and room assignments, and enrollment limits UNIVERSITY: Course list creation process Publication of course enrollments to departments and faculty Maintenance of course enrollments and waitlists b.
 For each process, identify human actors.
 Estimate the number of hours each actor spends in the roles that he or she plays per enrollment period.